USA

 ESTA pending

 First of all, it is very rare that an ESTA is refused (around 0.1%).
-We will therefore review the various reasons why a travel authorization request may be pending.
+Here are the various reasons why a travel authorization application may be on hold:

-1. When you validate your application form, certain checks are then carried out automatically (e.g. your nationality or whether a previous application has been refused).
-If you submit your application during a busy period on the site (e.g. in December), it will most likely be put on hold.
+1. When you validate your application form, the checks are carried out automatically by computer.
+If you validate your application during a busy period on the site, it often happens that the ESTA validity is not processed immediately, and your ESTA application is put on hold.

 2. The American authorities carry out random checks.
-Your file may be pending for this reason.
+Your file may be on hold for this reason.

 3. Some additional checks may also be performed as a result of the information you have provided.
 These are conducted so that the government can ensure that you do not pose a threat to the country in any way.

-While most applications are processed within one day of submission, the official maximum processing time is 72 hours.
-Therefore, we advise you to take this time frame into consideration when applying so that you do not find yourself ready to board your plane without your ESTA, as your stay could be ruined.
-Without prior travel authorization, you will not be able to travel to the United States (unless you have a green card or visa, in which case you are exempt).
+While most applications are processed within a day of submission, the maximum ESTA processing time is 72 hours.
+We advise you to take this timeframe into account when making your application, so that you don’t find yourself ready to embark without your ESTA, as your departure could be jeopardized.
+Without prior travel authorization, you cannot travel to the United States.

-After the 72-hour period, the status of your file indicates that your ESTA application has been denied.
-You can reapply in 10 days.
+After the 72-hour deadline, your ESTA application may be refused.
+If you have made a mistake, you can reapply within 10 days.
 In the meantime, check that you have not made any mistakes and that you meet all the eligibility criteria.

-Alternatively, you can apply for a visa at theembassy or consulate.
+If your ESTA is refused, you can apply for a USA visa at an American embassy.
 The process is a little longer and more expensive, but if successful, you are assured of a safe trip to the United States.